Building the mind for your business

-This document explains the basic principles of how to implement a data fetcher plugin (DF) to inject data into Kare MIND.
-Data fetchers are plugins which keep MIND in synch with external data sources.
-This document assumes that a third party data source has data or resources which can be imported as MIND documents.
+This document explains the basic principles of how to implement a data fetcher plugin (DF) to inject data into Dialpad.
+Data fetchers are plugins which keep Dialpad in sync with external data sources.
+This document assumes that a third party data source has data or resources which can be imported as Dialpad documents.

-DFs need to authenticate both with the third party source and with MIND in order to read data from one and import it in the other.
+DFs need to authenticate both with the third party source and with Dialpad in order to read data from one and import it in the other.

-The DF needs to authenticate with MIND APIs.
-Please refer to the documentation for details on how to use the MIND APIs.
+The DF needs to authenticate with Dialpad APIs.
+Please refer to the documentation for details on how to use the Dialpad APIs.

 While the data is being imported file changes might occur.
 This is normal and the DF should send updates at the end of the first import.

 Keeping documents in sync is the main purpose of the DF.
 Generally speaking there are two ways: processing update events or updating in batch.
 This very much depends on the APIs of the third party platform.